camryn-osofsky/sudokuSolver/README.md

 ./sudoku_solver input_sudoku.txt
 ```

-The solved puzzles will be written to `Lab3Prob1.txt` in the current directory.
+The solved puzzles will be written to `output_sudoku.txt` in the current directory.

 ### Windows (Visual Studio)
 Build the solution in Visual Studio, then run: